octet-stream/form-data/readme.md

 ## ESM/CJS support

-This package is native [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and no longer provides CommonJS exports.
-Use `4.x` version if you still need to use this package with CommonJS, or use [dynamic `import()`](https://v8.dev/features/dynamic-import) syntax.
+This package is build for and bundled for both ESM and CommonJS, so you can use it in both environments.

 ## Usage